cnmy-ro/stylegan/README.md

 # StyleGAN

-Simple, yet fully-featured, implementation of StyleGAN in PyTorch.
+Concise implementation of StyleGAN in PyTorch.

 ---